Utah’s Place Case Statement

 We’ll get what we need.

 As with many wonderful projects, Hospitality House was a big idea hatched by a small number of people.
 In the winter of 2004, a group of Nevada County residents, concerned by the growing number of homeless people in the community, decided to take action and provide them with shelter and food during the winter months.
-Today Hospitality House is the only emergency overnight shelter in Nevada County, providing over 40,000 meals and 13,100 bed nights to more than 375 guests in 2012.
-In 2012, Hospitality House transitioned from a 9-month seasonal shelter, to a year-round shelter.
+Today Hospitality House is the only emergency overnight shelter in Nevada County, providing over 45,000 meals and 15,228 bed nights to 384 guests in 2013.
+On December 12, 2013, Hospitality House moved into Utah’s Place, a 6500 square foot 54-bed shelter.

 WHOM DO WE SERVE?